 How do we do this?

-- Partnering with organizations that share our interests in art, culture and historic preservation.
+- Partnering with organizations that share our interests in art.

 - Offering traditional art classes, creative activities and art shows in unconventional places.